Benefits or Advantages of Investing in Mutual Funds

 Recommended reading: Introduction to mutual funds

-The benefits of investing in mutual funds are:
+The benefits or advantages of investing in mutual funds are:

-1. Professional management of the investments: Each Mutual fund appoints an experienced and professional funds manager and several research analyst, who research before investing, thus adding value to the common investor.
+1. Professional management of the investments: Each Mutual fund appoints experienced and professional funds managers and several research analysts, who research before investing, thus adding value to the common investor.
 These professional constantly keep track of the market changes and news, predict the impact they will have on the investments and take quick decision regarding the adjustments to be made in the portfolio.

 2. Low costs of Investments: Due to the large amount of funds manages, very low costs accrue per investor.
 Mutual fund achieves economics of scales in research, transactions and investments.
 It lowers the cost of brokerage, custodial and other charges.